mila-iqia/babyai/README.md

 <p align="center"><img src="media/OpenDoor.png" width="250"></p>

+### GoToDoor

+- Environment: The agent is placed in a room with 4 different doors.
+- Instruction: Go to a door of a given of a given color.
+- Evaluate: image & text understanding
+- Level id: `BabyAI-GoToDoor-v0`

 ### GoToObjDoor

 - Environment: The agent is placed in a room with 4 different doors and 5 different objects.